himalaya0035/HunterX_Evento_prototype_submission/README.md

 ## To run our app follow these steps :

-1) Clone this repo :  {link} , make sure you have docker installed in your Pc. if not installed already install it from here https://www.docker.com/get-started
+1) Clone this repo : make sure you have docker installed in your Pc. if not installed already install it from here https://www.docker.com/get-started

 2) open terminal in the root directory of the cloned repo and run "docker-compose build"